PhaebyBaci/Environment-setup/README.md

 4. The running of ubuntu in the virtual mahine was confirmed.

-![screenshot of the ubuntu on the vm](image/Screenshot_of_ubuntu.png)
+![screenshot of the ubuntu on the vm](image/Screenshot_of_ubuntu.png) __Image show the command line interface of the Ubuntu OS with some ran codes__

 ## INSTALLING MOBAXTERM